Table of Contents

 Warehouse managers might want to consider spreading physically demanding work across team members more evenly.

-Although each operative will have their own strengths and weaknesses (and managers should have some license to play to each employee’s strengths), having one or two team members do all of the more physical work is unfair to both the employee and the team as a whole.
+Although each operative will have their own strengths and weaknesses (and managers should have some license to play to each employee’s strengths), having one or two team members do all of the more physical work is unfair to both the employee and the team as a whole, and this imbalance can be identified through team strengths.

 If you’re a more senior logistics manager, consider keeping rosters and checklists of which team members are doing what tasks on any given day to ensure that work is being distributed fairly.